 Once Render determines there is no content on a path, it starts matching your rules in order starting from the top.
 The first matching rule is applied to the request.

-The source must be a relative path.
-It will be matched with the relative path of the request URL.
+The source must be a path and not a full URL.
+It will be matched with the path of the request URL.

-The destination can be a relative path or an absolute URL.
+The destination can be a path or a full URL.

 You can use wildcards to match arbitrary request paths.

 * for wildcard matching in the source path.